lkaijie/Scrap_to_Notion/README.md

 # Scrape_to_notion
-Automatically scrapes jobs from multiple job boards and adds them to a Notion database.
+Automatically scrapes jobs from multiple job boards and adds them to a Notion database using Notion API and requests.

 <!-- display img from folder -->
 ![alt text](demos/preview_img_notion.png)